By Meg Escott

 Using your paper drawing, online kitchen planner or software plan in the outline of where you will place the base cabinets, wall cabinets, islands and tables in your kitchen in plan view (looking down from above).
 Don't worry about where the appliances and fixtures will be placed just yet.

-Then come back here and draw in the the appliances and fixtures onto your plan
+Then draw in the the appliances and fixtures onto your plan and come back here for the rest of the steps.

 You’re back?
 Phew – that’s kitchen storage done.
 At this stage you should have the wall plans filled out with all the fixtures you’re planning.

-Your cabinet manufacturer may have some integrated lighting options.
+Your kitchen company may have some integrated lighting options.

 Plan the electrical points (outlets and switches for appliances) for your kitchen.